wodby/docs/infrastructure/volumes.md

 systemctl start kube-proxy
 systemctl start kube-scheduler
 ```

-7. That's it, from now on applications' containers and their data will be stored on the mounted volume
+That's it, from now on applications-related data will be stored on the mounted volume